harrycresswell/harry/content/writing/artboards.md

 ### Using a 4 level sequence

-I'm using **a 4 level numerical sequence followed by a description**, where the purpose of the description is to explain the numerical sequence in a more verbose manor.
+I'm using **a 4 level numerical sequence followed by a description**, where the purpose of the description is to explain the numerical sequence in a more verbose manner.

 {{< cld src="v1550264882/hc/naming-artboards-in-sketch-01.jpg" alt="4 level sequence — Breakpoint, Flow, Stage, State" caption="4 level sequence — Breakpoint, Flow, Stage, State" >}}